 David’s diverse experience in New York fit well with the Portland firm Stephen Blatt Architects (SBA).
 In 2001 the family relocated to the coastal community of Harpswell.
 For seven years as a project manager for SBA, David directed many successful projects (public schools and residences) and eventually managed the firm’s residential studio.

 The skills and expertise David earned while working with Geoff Roesch in NYC and Stephen Blatt in Maine enabled him to venture into a partnership with lighting designer Greg Day.
 The DayMatero studio, a partnership in architecture and light, brought together David and Greg’s 40+ years of professional experience and launched their dream to design practical, economical and beautiful spaces together.

 In 2011, David and Greg split companies, but continue to work together.
-David Matero Architecture is the culmination of over 25 years of experience in a variety of projects providing design and planning services.
+David Matero Architecture is the culmination of almost 30 years of experience in a variety of projects providing design and planning services.

-When not in the studio, David tries to attend as many USA Men’s soccer team games as possible, kayaks, plays golf when time allows, bicycles, and is trying very hard to travel.
+When not in the studio, David tries to attend as many USA Men’s soccer team games as possible, kayaks, plays golf when time allows, and is trying very hard to travel.
 David is a past board member of Main Street Bath, a program that focuses on promoting and preserving the culture and heritage of this thriving community of Bath, and is currently a board member of Maine AIA.
 He is also slowly working on a renovation to his 1840’s house in Bath.